Mirror Symmetry in Emergent Gravity: Holomorphic Line Bundle and K ahler Manifolds

 The identification \eq{iden=fk} attains its vitality in the following way.
 It can be shown \cite{hea} that the Darboux transformation \eq{darboux} leads to a remarkable identity between Dirac-Born-Infeld densities (up to total derivatives):

 where the flat metrics $(g, G)$ are the K\"ahler metric of $\mathbb{C}^3$ and $B$ its K\"ahler form.
 The identity \eq{dbi-id1} clearly verifies that $U(1)$ gauge fields on the left-hand side must be a connection of a holomorphic line bundle obeying $\mathcal{F}_{ij} = \mathcal{F}_{\overline{i}\overline{j}} = 0$ to give rise to a K\"ahler metric $\mathcal{G}$ on the right-hand side and vice versa.
-Thus it establishes the identification \eq{iden=fk}.
-This demonstration is also true for the identity \eq{dbi-id2}; a connection on a NC holomorphic line bundle obeying $\widehat{F}^{(2,0)} = \widehat{F}^{(0,2)} = 0$ gives rise to a K\"ahler metric $\mathcal{G}$ \cite{hea,cy-hsy}.
+Thus it establishes the identification \eq{iden=fk}.\footnote{ Since $U(1)$ instantons on a commutative space $M$ are singular and this singularity is resolved in the NC description of $U(1)$ instantons \cite{nc-inst,hsyang-nci}, it is necessary to allow singular $U(1)$ gauge fields on $M$ to make sense the identification \eq{iden=fk} in a general context.
+To admit such a singular gauge field, we need to relax the notion of the line bundle $L$.
+The natural replacement for the holomorphic line bundle $L$ is the rank one torsion free sheaf with the same first Chern class \cite{ivno}.
+We will assume the generalization of the line bundle by allowing singular $U(1)$ gauge fields.} This demonstration is also true for the identity \eq{dbi-id2}; a connection on a NC holomorphic line bundle obeying $\widehat{F}^{(2,0)} = \widehat{F}^{(0,2)} = 0$ gives rise to a K\"ahler metric $\mathcal{G}$ \cite{hea,cy-hsy}.

 Although the identities in Eqs. \eq{dbi-id1} and \eq{dbi-id2} clearly illustrate how to realize the gauge/gravity duality using a NC $U(1)$ gauge theory based on an associative algebra $\mathcal{A}_\theta$, the $\star$-algebra $\mathcal{A}_\theta$ provides a more elegant approach for the gauge/gravity duality.
 A preliminary step to derive gravitational variables from NC $U(1)$ gauge fields \cite{hsy-jhep09,q-emg,hsy-review} is to note that the NC $\star$-algebra $\mathcal{A}_\theta$ admits a nontrivial inner automorphism $\mathfrak{A}$ defined by $\mathcal{O} \mapsto \mathcal{O}' = U \star \mathcal{O} \star U^{-1}$ where $U \in \mathfrak{A}$ and $\mathcal{O} \in \mathcal{A}_\theta$.
 Its infinitesimal generators consist of an inner derivation $\mathfrak{D}$.
 Then the inner derivation $\mathfrak{D}$ manifests a well-known Lie algebra homomorphism defined by the map